-

 for your course.
 Be sure to create needed accounts, contact proctors as needed, and

 create appointments for the exams far in advance.
-Visit the Counseling and Testing
+Visit the Counseling and Testing Center page for additional information.

 - Follow the rules of Netiquette.